SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Conclusion

 \section{Conclusion}

-We introduce \NAME, a training-free acceleration framework for Visual AutoRegressive (VAR) models that exploits the intrinsic sparsity of cross-scale attention.
-By systematically analyzing pretrained VAR, we identify three key properties---\emph{attention sinks}, \emph{cross-scale activation similarity}, and \emph{spatial locality}---and use them to design two plug-and-play sparse attention modules: Cross-Scale Self-Similar Sparse Attention ($CS^4A$), which predicts high-resolution scales sparse patterns from a sparse decision scale, and Cross-Scale Local Sparse Attention (CSLA), which enforces locality via a block-wise sparse kernel whose forward is over 5$\times$ faster than FlashAttention.
-On $1024\times1024$ text-to-image generation with Infinity-8B, \NAME achieves a 1.57$\times$ speedup without skipping any scales while preserving almost all high-frequency details and human preference scores comparable to or better than the baseline.
-When combined with existing scale-skipping strategies, \NAME further attains up to 2.28$\times$ acceleration with competitive GenEval score and low-level metrics.
-These results demonstrate that leveraging cross-scale attention sparsity is a principled and effective direction to scale VAR inference efficiently.
+We introduce \NAME, a training-free acceleration framework for VAR models that exploits the intrinsic sparsity of cross-scale attention.
+By systematically analyzing pretrained VAR, we identify three key properties---\emph{attention sinks}, \emph{cross-scale activation similarity}, and \emph{spatial locality}---and use them to design two plug-and-play sparse attention modules: Cross-Scale Self-Similar Sparse Attention ($CS^4A$), which predicts high-resolution scales sparse patterns from a sparse decision scale, and Cross-Scale Local Sparse Attention ($CSLA$), which enforces locality via a block-wise sparse kernel with a forward pass over 5$\times$ faster than FlashAttention.
+On $1024\times1024$ text-to-image generation with Infinity-8B, \NAME achieves a $1.57\times$ speedup without skipping any scales while preserving almost all high-frequency details and human preference scores comparable to or better than the baseline.
+When combined with existing scale-skipping strategies, \NAME further attains up to $2.28\times$ acceleration with competitive high-level and low-level metrics.
+These results show that leveraging cross-scale attention sparsity is a principled and effective direction for efficient VAR inference.